hn/linkplay-a31/README.md

 Because the module itself does not have a DAC and amplifier, it is typically connected to another board in many consumer products.
-For example, in the [DYON Area L WiFi speaker](https://www.dyon.eu/portfolio/dyon-area-lautsprecher/) it is connected to an C.AP8064.05 amplifier board ([PCB back](c-ap8064-05-amp-pcb-back.jpg), [PCB front with serial cable attached to the A31](c-ap8064-05-amp-pcb-front.jpg), [MVsilicon AP8064 MCU datasheet](https://www.diyaudio.com/community/attachments/ap8064_datasheet_v1-2-pdf.1145388/)).
+For example, in the [DYON Area L (Serie 2) WiFi speaker](https://www.dyon.eu/portfolio/dyon-area-lautsprecher/) it is connected to an C.AP8064.05 amplifier board ([PCB back](c-ap8064-05-amp-pcb-back.jpg), [PCB front with serial cable attached to the A31](c-ap8064-05-amp-pcb-front.jpg), [MVsilicon AP8064 MCU datasheet](https://www.diyaudio.com/community/attachments/ap8064_datasheet_v1-2-pdf.1145388/)).